 This new procedure is known as blade-free cataract surgery.
 To perform this procedure at Eye Center of Texas, our surgeons will first create a 3D image of your eye so that the surgeon can develop the most exact plan, customized to your specific condition.
 Then our doctors perform the blade-free cataract surgery using a revolutionary laser controlled by a computer.
 This advanced technology is designed to provide the safest, most precise treatment.
 (Further reading: What to expect during cataract surgery.)

 After the cataract is removed, a lens implant is inserted into your eye and the wound is sealed.
 Once this is done, all that’s left for you to do is to go home and enjoy your cataract-free vision!
 Most patients return to normal activity within a few days or less.
 Patients also receive postoperative drops to help with any inflammation or infection that may occur.

 Is cataract surgery painful?

 During cataract surgery, local anesthesia (typically a mild sedative for relaxation) paired with the precision of computer-controlled lasers.
 These tools make it possible for patients to feel little to no discomfort during a cataract procedure.

 Is cataract surgery safe?

 Yes!
 Cataract surgery is an extremely safe procedure that can improve both your vision and your quality of life.
-The results of several studies underscore these conclusions.
+Leading medical institutions and the results of several studies underscore these conclusions.

 - The American Academy of Ophthalmology reports that patients over the age of 65 (and up 90 years old!) have received cataract surgery with excellent success rates.